 Georgian Lari is the official currency of Georgia.
 Its currency symbol is ₾, GEL.

-Tbilisi, founded in the 5th century and has served as the capital city of various Georgian kingdoms and republics.
+Tbilisi is the capital of Georgia.
+Founded in the fifth century, it has served as the capital city of various Georgian kingdoms and republics.

 Georgian is the official language of Georgia.
 It is written using Mkhedruli script.